markvds/holger/README.md

 5. Submit a pull request!

 ## History

+### 0.3
+Retrieval of answering machine messages from Fritz!Box routers was added.

+### 0.2
+This release adds some new endpoints and also introduces new features for the phonebook.

 ### 0.1
 Initial version, that is in no way feature complete but shows how stuff could work.